 2. Pay all relevant charges

 As the consent holder, you are responsible for paying the annual charges for your consent.
-Full descriptions of these charges are detailed in the ‘Consent Charges Guide’, or by contacting HBRC’s Consents Advisor.
+Full descriptions of these charges are detailed in the ‘Consent Charges Guide’, or by contacting the Regional Council’s Consents Advisor.
 You will also be invoiced for the costs of consent processing and compliance officer visits.

-3. Keep HBRC updated about address or activity changes
+3. Keep the Regional Council updated about address or activity changes

 You are responsible for the ‘upkeep’ of the consent.
-This means that if the activity is to change you must notify HBRC using the appropriate form.
+This means that if the activity is to change you must notify the Regional Council using the appropriate form.
 For example, get in touch if you want to change any of the consent conditions (maximum volumes, crop type, irrigated area or discharge area, etc).

 You must also advise us formally if your address or company name changes.